What's color got to do with it? Face recognition in grayscale: Literature Review

-Researchers have investigated how factors such as noise, blur, jitter, compression, and others affect accuracy of general object classification by deep networks \cite{dodge_2016_QoMEX,dodge_2017_ICCCN,ghosh_2018_ICASSP,zhou_2017_ICASSP,roy_2018_arxiv,pei_2019_tpami}.
-However, the impact of color has received comparatively less attention for general object classification.
+\textbf{Impact of color on CNNs for general object classification/detection.} Researchers have investigated how noise, blur, jitter, compression, and other factors affect accuracy of general object classification by deep networks \cite{dodge_2016_QoMEX,dodge_2017_ICCCN,ghosh_2018_ICASSP,zhou_2017_ICASSP,roy_2018_arxiv,pei_2019_tpami}.
+However, the impact of color has received less attention.
 One early study by Engilberge et al. \cite{Engilberge_ICIP_2017} analyzed the learned network to detect and characterize color-related features.
 They found color-specific units in CNNs and demonstrated that the depth of the layers affects color sensitivity.
 Buhrmester et al. \cite{buhrmester_2019_IbPRIA} investigated the impact of several color augmentation techniques on the deeper layers of the network and found that luminance is the most robust against changes in color systems.
 This finding suggests that the intensity value in color images contains the most useful content.
 De et al. \cite{de_2021_ICCV} showed that color information has significant impact on the inference of deep neural networks.
 Singh et al. \cite{singh_2020_arxiv} showed that CNNs often rely heavily on color information, but that this varies between datasets.
 Several researchers have found one color space better than another for general object classification \cite{diaz_2020_CVC, gowda_2019_accv, buhrmester_2019_IbPRIA, sachin_2018_SIRS, wu_2017_ICCCS}.
-Additionally, in their study, Buhrmester et al. \cite{buhrmester_2019_IbPRIA} investigated the effects of using RGB on a model trained with grayscale data.
-Ttheir experiments revealed minimal impact on accuracy.
+Additionally, Buhrmester et al. \cite{buhrmester_2019_IbPRIA} investigated the effects of using RGB on a model trained with grayscale data, and found minimal impact on accuracy.
 Although they did not provide a detailed explanation, they speculated that essential visual cues such as edges and brightness are effectively learned and utilized by the model for object recognition tasks.
 For a short review of the impact of the color space on classification accuracy, see Velastegui et al. \cite{velastegui_2021_ICCSA}